ConJayTech/visual-chronicle/docs/tutorials/tutorial-add-movie.md

 layout: page
 ---

-# Tutorial: Enroll a new user
+# Tutorial: Add a new movie

-In this tutorial, you learn the operations to enroll a new user into the service.
+In this tutorial, you learn the operations to add a new movie into the service.

 Expect this tutorial to take about 15 minutes to complete.